Xavierj2216/github-tutorial/README.md

 * undo a edit/add/commit/push
   * Git reset HEAD~ : undo commit and add
   * Git reset --hard HEAD~ : undo commit, add, and edit
-  * Undoing git push: First do git log to get the commit sha and q to quit git revert <sha code>
+  * Undoing git push: First do git log to get the commit sha and q to quit, now type git revert <sha code> to undo git push
   * git reset --soft HEAD~: If you _only_ want to _add_ more changes to the previous commit, or change the commit message1
 ---